 According to biblical and apocryphal accounts, Samson and Delilah had no children.
 Delilah also died young, having no chance of having heirs.
 Samson had begun to love her, but she didn’t want children because she had a devious plan.
 She had no pure feelings for Samson.
-Because the Philistines had contacted Delilah to find out Samson’s powers; to capture him, they paid Delilah in exchange for the information that was to come.
+Because the Philistines had contacted Delilah to find out Samson’s powers, to capture him, they paid Delilah in exchange for the information that was to come.

 Key Verse related to Delilah

-“Sometime later, he fell in love with a woman in the Valley of Sorek whose name was Delilah.
+“Sometime later, he fell in love with a woman in the Valley of Sorek named Delilah.
 The rulers of the Philistines went to her and said, “See if you can lure him into showing you the secret of his great strength and how we can overpower him so we may tie him up and subdue him.
 Each one of us will give you eleven hundred shekels of silver.”

 What happened to Delilah after she cut Samson’s hair?

-Ellen G. White says in her book about Delilah that yet: They dared not try to seize him while he was in the grip of his great power, but the plan was to find out, if possible, the secret of his power.
+Ellen G. White says in her book about Delilah that they dared not try to seize him while he was in the grip of his great power, but the plan was to find out, if possible, the secret of his power.
 That is why they bribed Delilah with money so that she would find this out and reveal it to them.
 So we conclude that Delilah was a tool in Samson’s capture.

 What happened to Delilah in the end?